-Last year, Rose Ayling-Ellis was the favorite to win the competition, and she did just that after wowing week after week on the dancefloor with her dance partner Giovanni Pernice.
+Last year, Hamza Yassin was the favorite to win the competition, and he did just that after wowing week after week on the dancefloor with his dance partner Jowita Przystal.

 Although, if we’re honest, it also helps if you don't have two left feet... maybe if you really can't dance you'd be better off joining the list of I'm A Celebrity winners, instead!